ACanalejo/ACanalejo.github.io/_pages/research.md

 author_profile: true
 ---

-Here you can find information about what I currently am working on.
+Here you can find detailed information about what I am currently working on.

-<span style="color:#454545"> Working papers </span>
+<span style="color:#454545"> # Working papers </span>

 ## Canalejo-Molero, Álvaro.
 Does new party entry increase electoral turnout?
-Quasi-experimental evidence from the 2015
-Spanish local elections
+Quasi-experimental evidence from the 2015 Spanish local elections
 <details>

 <summary>Read more</summary>